austinsonger/Policy-Portal/risk-management-and-risk-assessment-process.md

 ## Risk Registry

-FA Security team maintains a registry of risks, captured and kept updated
+`<Company Placeholder>` Security team maintains a registry of risks, captured and kept updated

 * in a document on company SharePoint; and/or
 * in the security operations tool/database.